Beyond Our Walls

 It is often said of our namesake, William F. “Buffalo Bill” Cody, that he brought the West to the world.
 Continuing that legacy, the Buffalo Bill Center of the West shares its own extraordinary object collection, exhibitions, and expertise beyond our walls with a national—and indeed international—audience.

 From the loan of a few artifacts to complete traveling exhibitions, the Center takes the authentic stories of the American West on the road.
-Our next exhibition traveling “Beyond Our Walls” heads to Georgia.
+We thank two museums in Georgia for hosting major exhibitions from the Center over the past winter.
+These objects are now on their way home to the Center of the West in advance of our own busy summer season.

 VIDEO: Packing crates and trucks with irreplaceable museum artwork and artifacts is quite a feat!
 Take a look at our time lapse video loading just one of the trucks for the trip to Georgia.